nayeonk/itpwebdev/notes-and-assignments/notes/104/divs-continued-stylesheets.md

 <img width="45%" src="/demos/104/W5/instagram_screenshot_v2.png"/>

-The finished demo file will be uploaded to this [link](demos/104/W5/gallery_v2_end.html) when lecture is finished.
+The finished demo file will be uploaded to this [link](demos/104/W5/Photo_Gallery_end.html) when the lecture is finished.

+The calendar starter file will be uploaded to this [link](demos/104/W5/calendar_v2.html) when the lecture is finished.

 <!-- To get the calendar starter click [here](demos/104/W5/calendar.html) -->